 New items can be added to the element and existing ones deleted directly from the 'Details' tab, from the context menu.

-Learn more about the Details tab of the Inspector window Details tab of the Inspector window
+Learn more about the Details tab of the Inspector window

+Inspector - Details

 Document Artifact

 Getting to know the Document Artifact

 Introducing the Document

 Artifact

 A Document Artifact is similar to a word processor file that can be created and stored directly inside the model to record structured documentation.
 It is a light-weight and convenient alternative to creating a document in your favorite word processor.
 It has many of the features you would expect in a word processing tool, and allows you to create hyperlinks to content in the modeling Repository.
 An analyst will often be required to create structured documentation in addition to what might properly be placed in an element's notes or in a corporate document repository.
 This could include things such as interview plans, focus group agendas, surveys and more.
 There is rarely a requirement to store this type of documentation in a corporate document repository, and storing them inside the modeling repository has many benefits, including being able to include hyperlinks to elements and diagrams contained in the Browser window.

-Where to find the Document Artifact Toolbox: Common, Artifacts, Component, Documentation, Deployment Toolbox Page | Document Artifact Usage of the Document Artifact A Document Artifact can be used to add structured documentation in the form of a word processor (rtf) file.
+Where to find the Document Artifact

+Toolbox: Documentation, Documents Toolbox Page | Document Artifact

+Usage of the Document Artifact A Document Artifact can be used to add structured documentation in the form of a word processor (rtf) file.
 This can be a standalone element or it can be linked to another model element.
 In large organizations there is often a corporate repository for documents but in smaller organizations or when a document is less formal the document Artifact can be a useful mechanism for storing information.
 For example it can be used to document or plan a stakeholder workshop or focus group.

 Options for the Document Artifact When a Document Artifact is created there is an option to use a built-in or user defined template.
-Any number of templates can be created for documents such as focus groups, workshops surveys and plans.
+Any number of templates can be created for documents such as

+Mission Vision

+System Templates

+Defect Audit

+Deployment Plan

+Hardware Decisions

+Integration Plan

+Mission Vision

+Phase Review

+Platform Decisions

+Project Checklist

+Release Plan

+Requirements Approval

+Resource Plan

+Risk Plan

+Source Code Review

+Test Plan

+focus groups, workshops surveys and plans.

 Elements and diagrams can be dragged onto the document from the Browser window, which allows readers to click through from the location in the document to the diagram or element.

 Many of the features found in Word Processors are available, such as inserting pictures and tables, creating Tables of Contents and headers and footers, tracking changes to the document and more.

 Learn more about the Document Artifact

 Create Document Artifact

+Test Results Review

 Documentation

 Getting to know Documentation

 Introducing Documentation

 The Documentation features can be used to automatically generate a wide range of documentation directly from the models.
 These can be document-based such as PDF and Docx format or HTML-based.
 Flexible templates can be used to completely tailor the documents that are generated including company logos, tables of content, tables of element information and diagrams.
 Ad-hoc reports can also be created from a number of tools such as the Glossary and the Search Window.